No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Improving Captioning Systems with Self-Retrieval as a Training Objective

 We present a comprehensive analysis of fine-tuning language and vision modules of the captioning system with LoRA in \Cref{tab:ablation_ft}.
 Fine-tuning CLIP (SR-V) makes the captions discriminative.
 For example, with \combcap{} MLE pretraining, SR-V fine-tuning results in +2.6\% on RD100 R@1 and +6.6\% on \benchmark{} \#3 (row 4, 5).
 However this comes at the cost of deteriorating NLG metrics (-7.7\% CIDEr), suggesting that SR-V is unable to preserve the faithfulness of generated captions.
 We further verify that even after extended SR-L fine-tuning to match SR-V's retrieval scores, SR-L has a higher CIDEr (see \Cref{app:srv_hurts_cider}).
 This suggests that CIDEr deteriorates due to CLIP fine-tuning and not due to NLG metrics penalizing discriminative captions~\citep{wang2020uniq_info}.
 This is a notable bottleneck in fine-tuning CLIP with SR: while it enables superior retrieval performance, it makes the captioner less faithful to the GT captions.

 Further qualitative analysis of the captions generated by SR-L and SR-V in \Cref{fig:attr_bind_coco}, reveal that captioners fine-tuned with SR-V struggle to bind attributes to the correct objects.
-For instance, while SR-V captures the \textit{red} color of the \textit{crane}, it binds it with the incorrect object (\textit{train}).
-This is likely due to two reasons: (1)~the retrieval objective treats the caption as a bag of words and does not promote compositionality; and (2)~CLIP has been shown to struggle with attribute binding~\citep{CLIPattrbinding, aro, sugarcrepe}.
-We also observe that SR-V exacerbates SR's tendency to hallucinate (see \Cref{fig:attr_bind_coco}).
+For instance, while SR-V captures the \textit{red} color of the \textit{forklift}, it binds it with the incorrect object (\textit{train}).
+This is likely due to two reasons: (1)~the retrieval objective treats the caption as a bag of words and does not promote compositionality; and (2)~CLIP has been shown to struggle with attribute binding~\citep{CLIPattrbinding,sugarcrepe}.

 \paragraph{RD100 is suboptimal for training fine-grained captioners.} On \benchmark{}, while SR-V fine-tuning provides substantial improvements over SR-L for COCO and \combcap{} (rows 1-2, 4-5), we observe relatively smaller gains for \holcap{} (rows 7-8).
-This indicates that the vanilla SR-L objective of retrieving against 99 random distractors is not challenging enough to provide a good learning signal for models pretrained on fine-grained \holcap{}.
+This indicates that the vanilla SR-L objective of retrieving against 99 random distractors (RD100) is not challenging enough to provide a good learning signal for models pretrained on fine-grained \holcap{}.
 While SR-LV does better than SR-V on \holcap{} (rows 8-9), the gap between \combcap{} (row 6) and \holcap{} (row 9) still remains small.
 To address this, we devise a curriculum with hard negatives, discussed in the next section, to increase the difficulty of SR fine-tuning objective.

 \iffindingbox

 \fi

 Among methods in \Cref{tab:ablation_ft}, SR-LV demonstrates the best retrieval performance while also preserving CIDEr slightly better than SR-V. Thus, we adopt SR-LV for subsequent experiments with a training curriculum.